ac-rpc/ac-rpc-core/README.md

 time has come to retire the codebase.

-In summer 2017 we reimplemented the most-used features of the Assignment Calculator inside our CMS platrofm at https://www.lib.umn.edu/ac.
+In summer 2017 we reimplemented the most-used features of the Assignment Calculator inside our CMS platform at https://www.lib.umn.edu/ac.
 We will not be making further updates to this repository.

 The [`experimental` branch](https://github.com/ac-rpc/ac-rpc-core/tree/experimental) contains the